E-commerce & retail

 Do you cover PCI DSS for e-commerce?

 Yes.
-We perform external and internal testing per PCI DSS Requirement 11.4 and segmentation testing per 11.4.5 where the cardholder data environment shares infrastructure with out-of-scope systems.
+External and internal testing per PCI DSS Requirement 11.4 and segmentation testing per 11.4.5 where the cardholder data environment shares infrastructure with out-of-scope systems.

 How do you test promo and cart abuse safely?

 We default to a staging environment with realistic catalog and pricing data.
-When a production test is necessary, we agree explicit safe-testing rules, throttle activity, and stay reachable on a shared channel for the duration of the test.
+When production testing is necessary, we agree explicit safe-testing rules and stay reachable on a shared channel throughout.

 Can you test our mobile checkout flow?

 Yes.
-Mobile clients and the APIs they call are part of standard scope.
-We test in-app purchase flows, partner integrations, and the payment path end-to-end.
+Mobile clients and the APIs they call are standard scope — in-app purchase flows, partner integrations, and the payment path end-to-end.

 How do you test account-takeover resistance?

-We test login throttling, MFA bypass paths, account-recovery safety, device binding, and the support-agent overrides that often become the weakest link.
-Findings include the specific abuse paths a real ATO attempt would take.
+We test login throttling, MFA bypass paths, account-recovery safety, device binding, and support-agent overrides — the specific abuse paths a real ATO attempt would take.

 Will the report support our payment processor or partner reviews?

 Yes.
-Reports include the explicit scope statement and PCI DSS mappings that processors and platform partners typically request as part of vendor reviews.
+Reports include the explicit scope statement and PCI DSS mappings that processors and platform partners typically request in vendor reviews.